 - Hold a minimum, cumulative GPA of 3.0 on a 4.0 scale.

 - Successfully complete high school Biology and Chemistry with a grade of B- or better.

 Shenandoah University’s Nursing program is special because it has direct admittance.
 Many schools do not admit students into their nursing programs until their junior year, but at Shenandoah you know you are in the nursing program upon admittance to the university.
 That also means that you start taking nursing classes earlier.
-Your first nursing course will be in your freshmen year and your first clinical will be in your sophomore year.
-You will complete three clinicals with SU, rather than just one.
+Your first nursing course will be in your freshman year and your first clinical will be in your sophomore year.
+You will complete three clinical rotations with SU, rather than just one.